 5. Natural Dark Red Hair

-Most people picture redheads with bright copper, strawberry blonde, or rusty ginger locks, but there’s a wide spectrum of natural red hair.
+Most people picture redheads with bright copper, strawberry blonde, or rusty ginger hair, but there’s a wide spectrum of natural red hair.
 Dark red hair tends toward the cooler side of the spectrum and is widely known as auburn or dark auburn.
 Rich, regal, and vibrant, it’s a beautiful tone that can be expertly mimicked by your colorist if you weren’t lucky enough to be born with it.

 6. Dark Purple Red Hair

-Dark purple-red hair fuses rich red with violet tones and makes for a beautiful and sophisticated look.
+Dark purple hair fuses rich red with violet tones and makes for a beautiful and sophisticated look.
 Because it is a less natural hair color, it pairs perfectly with a bold, graphic cut like blunt bangs or bob.
 A versatile shade, dark purple-red looks flattering on all cool-toned complexions – whether fair or dark – and contrasts beautifully with green eyes.
 However, those with warm-toned skin should note that the purple hue can bring out unflattering yellow undertones.

 Women with naturally auburn or dark auburn hair can give their look a lightened lift with highlights.
 While keeping their overall shade in the dark red family, highlights will add dimension and movement to their locks.
 Plus, highlights don’t damage your hair as much as an all-over lightening treatment and can make thick hair look less dense and flat.